warferik/AssemblyRunner/README.md

 # AssemblyRunner

-C# Binary that is deseigned to encrypt, decrypt, as well as retreive over HTTP C# assemblies and execute in-memory on a target system.
+C# Binary that is designed to encrypt, decrypt, as well as retreive over HTTP C# assemblies and execute in-memory on a target system.

 Overall goal was to be able to encrypt payload on attacker system, transfer this binary, and then remotely retreive encrypted binary and execute in-memory on a target system.